-It is worth comparing this question with Grigorchuk's celebrated result in [Gri85], that there is a family of marked groups with incomparable growth functions and with the cardinality of the continuum.
-The proof of Theorem 6.8 is also somewhat related to Bowditch's elementary construction in [Bow98], of a family of marked groups with pairwise non-quasi-isometric Cayley graphs and the cardinality of the continuum.
-See also the most recent result by Louvaris, Wise and Yehuda [LWY24], which proves density on growth rates of subgroups of free groups.
+It is worth comparing this question with Grigorchuk's celebrated result in [Gri85], that there is an uncountable family of marked groups with incomparable growth functions.
+The proof of Theorem 6.8 is also somewhat related to Bowditch's elementary construction in [Bow98], of an uncountable family of marked groups with pairwise non-quasi-isometric Cayley graphs.
+See also the most recent result by Louvaris, Wise and Yehuda [LWY24], which proves that the set of (unscaled) growth rates of subgroups of the free group $\mathbb{F}k$ is dense on [1, 2k - 1].